appml/nano/index.md

 * **Syncthing** will no longer work.
 * Not supported by both **neutriNote Connector / Connector+**.
-* **DO NOT** replace the external storage or risk data loss.
-* Since whether this can be enabled depends on ROMs / devices, this advanced option is not recommended for non-technical users.
+* Since whether this can be enabled depends on ROMs / devices, it is not recommended for non-technical users.

 The following steps are for transferring **Local Repository** from internal storage to external storage (for new installs simply pick a path from external storage as usual):